Trusted WordPress tutorials, when you need them most.

 For other domain registrars, see our complete guide on how to easily change DNS nameservers.

 Once you change the DNS name server, your domain will show your WordPress website instead of your older Ghost website.
-Note that it can take a couple of days for the changes to take effect.
+Note that the changes can take a couple of days to take effect.

 The next step is to redirect users from each page of your Ghost website to the correct post or page in WordPress.

-By default, Ghost websites use the post or page name as the default permalink structure.
+Ghost websites use the post or page name as the default permalink structure by default.
 You can match them on your WordPress site by simply going to Settings » Permalinks and choosing ‘Post name’ as your URL structure.

 Setting up permalinks in WordPress